livz/livz.github.io/_posts/2016-01-14-binary-master-ensign-2.md

   GNU_STACK      0x000000 0x00000000 0x00000000 0x00000 0x00000 RWE 0x10
 ```

 The R**W**E flag suggests Read-**Write**-Execute flags are all enabled.
-Also remember from the previous level that ASLR is disabled on the system and all the addresses are static:
+Also remember from the previous level that ASLR is disabled on the system and all the addresses are static.

 ## 1 - Vulnerability